-Table 5.112: Palletizing - Input Resources
+Table 5.112: Palletizing - Input Resources (Sheet 1 of 2)

-NAME DESCRIPTION Bundle ?
+NAME DESCRIPTION Bundle?
 Bundle describes the structure of the loaded pallets that are represented by the output Component .
 Component ?
 The Palletizing process puts the set of Product or Component resources onto the pallet.
 If more than one Component resource is specified, Bundle/BundleItem/@ItemRef SHALL also be specified for each Component.
 Pallet The pallet.
-PalletizingParams Specific parameters to set up the machinery.
-Generic Input Resources See Table 5.1 Generic Input ResourceSets for additional input resources that are valid for all process types.